-Treatments for Fragile X Syndrome and Their Limitations
+Limitations of Treatment Options for Fragile X Syndrome

 The FDA has not approved any drugs specifically for the treatment of Fragile X or its symptoms.
 Individuals with Fragile X are treated based upon their symptoms.
 If the individual has ADHD or ADHD symptoms, the individual might be treated with ADHD medications, such as stimulants, atomoxetine and alpha-2 agonists (guanfacine or clonidine).
-If there are symptoms of aggression or irritability, the individual might be treated with antipsychotic medications.
+If there are symptoms of aggression or irritability, the individual might be treated with anti-psychotic medications.
 Anxiety symptoms might be treated with anti-anxiety drugs such as selective serotonin reuptake inhibitors (SSRIs).
 If there are seizures, the individual might be treated with anti-convulsant drugs.